pauladisanto/VIRUS_python_scripts/README.md

 6. Protein_alignment.py

 This script aligns the proteins in the filtered ORFs_output_filtered.fasta file against the NCBI database for SARS-CoV-2 proteins.
 Note that this alignment may take a long time even with a reduced database.
-(You can just trucante the script).
+(You can just avoid the script).
 This part is just to see in the found ORF makes sense.

     Modify these paths: